 Whatever the reason for the initial VergeOS deployment, that workload becomes the first virtual data center.
 Within a few months, the advantage of migrating to other workloads to benefit from the improved performance and data reliability of VergeOS becomes obvious.
 Their next step is to consolidate additional workloads as their infrastructures (servers or storage) reach end-of-life or need upgrading to meet new performance or capacity demands.

 Each step of the consolidation process is safe because it is another copy of your data, and IT can complete the conversion quickly and easily.
 The payback in reduced acquisition and operations costs is immediate.

 - Subscribe to our Digital Learning Guide on the VergeIO Architecture.

-- Attend our Live webinar Beyond HCI and learn about the next step in Data Center Infrastructure.
+- Attend our on-demand webinar Beyond HCI and learn about the next step in Data Center Infrastructure.

 - Watch our on-demand webinar “How to Eliminate the Data Center Scale Problem.”

 - Watch our on-demand LightBoard Deep Dive on the VergeIO architecture.